Gospel Standard

 The Gospel Standard is a Strict Baptist monthly magazine first published in 1835 by William Gadsby.
 It is the tenth oldest monthly magazine still in print in the British Isles.

 Many Strict Baptist churches are affiliated with and recognised by the publishers of the Gospel Standard.
 Churches which align themselves with the magazine are known as "Gospel Standard Strict Baptists".

+Editors of the Gospel Standard

+The Gospel Standard has had 18 editors since it was first printed.
+These were: